grafana/metrictank/docs/metrics.md

 the duration of a get of one metric in the memory idx
 * `idx.memory.list`:
 the duration of memory idx listings
+* `idx.memory.meta-tags.enricher.ops.known-meta-records`:
+a counter of meta records known to the enricher
+* `idx.memory.meta-tags.enricher.ops.metrics-filtered-by-meta-record.accepted`:
+a counter of metrics getting accepted by meta record filters
+* `idx.memory.meta-tags.enricher.ops.metrics-filtered-by-meta-record.rejected`:
+a counter of metrics getting rejected by meta record filters
+* `idx.memory.meta-tags.enricher.ops.metrics-with-meta-records`:
+a counter of metrics with at least one associated meta record
 * `idx.memory.ops.add`:
 the number of additions to the memory idx
 * `idx.memory.ops.update`: